 In \Cref{fig:mc2_rejection_rates_1_1s,fig:mc2_rejection_rates_2_1s,fig:mc2_rejection_rates_3_1s,fig:mc2_rejection_rates_4_1s,fig:mc2_rejection_rates_5_1s}, we present the size-adjusted rejection rates for the one-sided versions of the considered backtests and for the five continuous parameter misspecifications described in the points (a) - (e) from the previous section.
-The structure of these figures is analog to the two-sided case where the x-axis is oriented such that too small (too risky) ES forecasts are on the left side of the true model (vertical gray line).
-As it can be seen in \Cref{fig:mc2_example_series_1,fig:mc2_example_series_2,fig:mc2_example_series_3,fig:mc2_example_series_4,fig:mc2_example_series_5}, the five modifications of the true model exhibit clear patterns when they are over-, respectively underestimating the true ES, where the overestimation holds strictly for the cases (b), (d) and (e) and on average for the cases (a) and (c).
-Thus, the one-sided backtests should only reject the null hypothesis for ES forecasts that overestimate the true ES, i.e. which are on the right side of the true model in \Cref{fig:mc2_rejection_rates_1_1s,fig:mc2_rejection_rates_2_1s,fig:mc2_rejection_rates_3_1s,fig:mc2_rejection_rates_4_1s,fig:mc2_rejection_rates_5_1s}.
+The structure of these figures is analog to the two-sided case where the x-axis is oriented such that too risky ES forecasts are on the right side of the true model (vertical gray line).
+As it can be seen in \Cref{fig:mc2_example_series_1,fig:mc2_example_series_2,fig:mc2_example_series_3,fig:mc2_example_series_4,fig:mc2_example_series_5} in Appendix \ref{sec:AdditionalMaterial}, the five modifications of the true model exhibit clear patterns when they issue too risky, respectively too conservative forecasts for the true ES, where this finding holds \textit{strictly} for the cases (b), (d) and (e) and \textit{on average} for the cases (a) and (c).
+Thus, the one-sided backtests should only reject the null hypothesis for ES forecasts that issue too risky (too small in absolute value) forecasts, i.e. which are on the right side of the true model in \Cref{fig:mc2_rejection_rates_1_1s,fig:mc2_rejection_rates_2_1s,fig:mc2_rejection_rates_3_1s,fig:mc2_rejection_rates_4_1s,fig:mc2_rejection_rates_5_1s}.